Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Malliavin differentiability via the interacting particle system

-\textit{Step 1.2.
-Controlling the empirical mean.} We now aim to gain tight control over the quantity $\frac{1}{N}\sum_{k=1}^{N}D_s^jX_r^{k}$ via a Grönwall inequality argument.
-Averaging \eqref{expectationitomalderiv} over the index $i$ and using that the $\{\xi^j\}_j$ are i.i.d, we have
+\textit{Step 2.
+Controlling the empirical mean of the Malliavin derivative.} We now aim to gain control over the quantity $\frac{1}{N}\sum_{i=1}^{N}D_s^jX_r^{i}$.
+Averaging \eqref{expectationitomalderiv} over the index $i$ and once more using that the $\{\xi^j\}_j$ are i.i.d., we have

+Taking the supremum inside the expectation means we are not able to apply Grönwall's inequality directly.
+However, we have that